s9y/s9y.github.io/docs/users/getting-started/upgrading.md

     s9y:s9QXoc9dcFOT2

 This would create a user "s9y" with password "s9y" with which you'd have to log into your blog.

+*SECURITY RECOMMENDATION*: Do not skip this step due to security implications.
+You want to make sure, that only you are authorized to update the blog, and calls to your site from others are prevented.

 #### Will upgrading overwrite my custom plugins/templates?